- All Topics

 - Buyer's Guide

-Most hydraulic systems will operate using a variety of fluids.
-These include multigrade engine oil, automatic transmission fluid and more conventional antiwear (AW) hydraulic oil.
+Most hydraulic systems can operate using many different fluids, including multigrade engine oil, automatic transmission fluid and more conventional antiwear (AW) hydraulic oil.
 Which oil or fluid you choose depends on your equipment and how you plan to use it.

-But which type of fluid is best for a particular application?
-While it is not possible to make one definitive recommendation that covers all types of hydraulic equipment in all applications, the following are some of the factors to consider when selecting a hydraulic fluid.
+While it is not possible to make one definitive recommendation that covers all types of hydraulic equipment in all applications, there are a few key questions to ask yourself when selecting a hydraulic fluid.

-Picking the right viscosity grade (sometimes referred to simply as the "hydraulic fluid grade") is the single most important factor when selecting a hydraulic fluid.
+Picking the right viscosity grade (sometimes referred to simply as the "hydraulic fluid grade") is the single most important factor when selecting a hydraulic oil or fluid.
 It doesn’t matter how good the other properties of the oil are if the viscosity grade is not matched to the operating temperature range of the hydraulic system where it will be used.

 starting viscosity at minimum ambient temperature